atneit/open-quantum-safe-attacks/README.md

 ## How to compile the program  (Linux)

-You need nightly version of `rust` installed, if you haven't already, here's how:
+You need `rust` installed, if you haven't already, here's how:

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-To install the nighly version of the compiler run the following command:

-    rustup toolchain install nightly

-To make the nightly version the default for the current directory simply run:

-    rustup override set nightly

 Then it is a simple matter to finally build the program with